casouri/collab-mode/EDITOR_REQUEST_FLOWS.md

 **Flow**
 1. Editor sends ListProjects request with target host_id
 2. Server checks if host_id is local or remote
-3. If remote:
+3. **If remote**:
    - Check connection status
-   - Forward `Msg::ListFiles { dir: None }` to remote
+   - Send `Msg::ListFiles { dir: None }` to remote via WebChannel
-   - Wait for `Msg::FileList` response
+   - **Remote server processing**:
+     - Lists all available projects
+     - Lists standalone documents not in any project
+     - Formats each as ListFileEntry with metadata
+     - Sends back `Msg::FileList(files)` with req_id
+   - **Local server receives response**:
+     - Validates req_id matches pending request
+     - Forwards files list to editor
-4. If local:
+4. **If local**:
-   - List all projects from `self.projects`
+   - List all projects from project registry
-   - List docs from `self.docs` not in any project (virtual _files project)
+   - List docs not in any project (virtual _files project)
    - List docs in virtual _buffers project
-5. Return ListFilesResp to editor
+   - Return ListFilesResp to editor

 **Errors**
 - `NotConnected`: If remote host is not connected